Car: Fossil fuels

 Most cars in use in the mid 2020s run on petrol burnt in an internal combustion engine (ICE).
-Some cities ban older more polluting petrol-driven cars and some countries plan to ban sales in future.
-However, some environmental groups say this phase-out of fossil fuel vehicles must be brought forwards to limit climate change.
+Some cities ban older, more polluting petrol-driven cars, and some countries plan to ban sales in the future.
+However, some environmental groups say this phase-out of fossil fuel vehicles must be brought forward to limit climate change.
 Production of petrol-fuelled cars peaked in 2017.

 Other hydrocarbon fossil fuels also burnt by deflagration (rather than detonation) in ICE cars include diesel, autogas, and CNG.
 Removal of fossil fuel subsidies, concerns about oil dependence, tightening environmental laws and restrictions on greenhouse gas emissions are propelling work on alternative power systems for cars.
-This includes hybrid vehicles, plug-in electric vehicles and hydrogen vehicles.
+This includes hybrid vehicles, plug-in electric vehicles, and hydrogen vehicles.
 As of 2025 one in four cars sold is electric but, despite rapid growth, less than one in twenty cars on the world's roads were fully electric and plug-in hybrid cars by the end of 2024.
 Cars for racing or speed records have sometimes employed jet or rocket engines, but these are impractical for common use.
 Oil consumption has increased rapidly in the 20th and 21st centuries because there are more cars; the 1980s oil glut even fuelled the sales of low-economy vehicles in OECD countries.